Palestine is Not Occupied, it is Colonised By Ramzy Baroud July 01, 2018|

 Washington refuses Russia any legitimate sphere of influence in Syria, though Moscow has had a small base in Tartus on the coast for over 40 years.
 This Russian logistics base is now being expanded and guarded by a ground force estimated at a reinforced company.

-Howls of protest are coming from Washington and its allies over Russia’s military intervention.
-Don’t we hate it when others do exactly what we do.
+Howls of protest are coming from Washington and its allies over Russia’s military intervention. '’t we hate it when others do exactly what we do.
 The US has over 800 bases around the globe.
 French troops operate in parts of Africa.
 Both nations stage military interventions when they see fit.

 Underlying Reasons for the Raging Syrian War: Competing Natural Gas Pipelines It’s no secret that the U.S. and some of its allies are doing everything in their power to remove Syria’s Assad regime.
-But why do they and their leaders feel so strongly that it is must be done, why is it so important to them?
+But why do they and their leaders feel so strongly that it is must be 'e, why is it so important to them?
 Why does President Obama continue to insist that Assad must go and why does he believe that he has the right to interfere in the internal affairs of that country?

 The standard answer to these questions is that it’s a part of the process to hunt down and destroy ISIS terrorists who have infiltrated that country and are causing great havoc within it.